Turtle graphics protocol #93

 • Turtles might need to report their state back to Ludus.
 Devise this reporting.
 (Or should Ludus do this bookkeeping itself?)

-Current set of things to do: * [x] Rework Ludus's output to be only its I/O protocol * [x] Rewrite all the logic from Prelude in `apply_command`, `render_turtle`, and `state/call` in JS. * [ ] Write a p5.js adapter that reproduces current web.ludus.dev behaviour. * [ ] Write an SVG adapter to work at the command line, embedding the Ludus code in the SVG. * [ ] Replace the p5.js adapter with SVG. * [ ] Write a loader for web.ludus.dev to load up an SVG and its code. * [ ] Turtles might need to report their state back to Ludus.
+Current set of things to do: * [x] Rework Ludus's output to be only its I/O protocol * [x] Rewrite all the logic from Prelude in `apply_command`, `render_turtle`, and `state/call` in JS. * [x] Write a p5.js adapter that reproduces current web.ludus.dev behaviour. * [x] Write an SVG adapter to work at the command line, embedding the Ludus code in the SVG. * [ ] Replace the p5.js adapter with SVG. * [ ] Write a loader for web.ludus.dev to load up an SVG and its code. * [ ] Turtles might need to report their state back to Ludus.
 Devise this reporting.
 (Or should Ludus do this bookkeeping itself?)

 Author